FACTBOX-Airlines suspend China flights because of coronavirus outbreak

 TURKMENISTAN AIRLINES Turkmenistan Airlines, the Central Asian nation's state carrier, said on Feb.
 1 it had suspended flights to and from Beijing.

-UNITED AIRLINES Chicago-based United announced cancellations, saying last flights out of mainland China will be Feb.
+UNITED AIRLINES Chicago-based United announced cancellations, saying its last flights out of mainland China would be Feb.
 5, running through March 28.

-UPS has cancelled 22 China flights, as a result of the Wuhan quarantines and normal manufacturing closures due to the Lunar New Year holiday, UPS Chief Executive David Abney said on Jan.
-30. He did not specify how many flights cancellations were due to the virus.
+UPS has canceled 22 China flights, as a result of the Wuhan quarantines and normal manufacturing closures due to the Lunar New Year holiday, UPS Chief Executive David Abney said on Jan.
+30. He did not specify how many flight cancellations were due to the virus.
 VIETJET

-Vietnam Airlines will suspend its flights to destinations in China next week over coronavirus concerns, the company said on Friday.
+Vietnam Airlines will suspend its flights to destinations in China next week over coronavirus concerns, the company said Jan 31.
 VIRGIN ATLANTIC

-Virgin Atlantic said on Jan.
-30 it would suspend its daily operations to Shanghai for two weeks from Feb.
-2. It cited declining demand for flights and the safety of its customers and staff.
-(Compiled by Jagoda Darlak and Tommy Lund in Gdansk; editing by Jason Neely and Diane Craft)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)